py1tcm/DynV6/README.md

 Systemd timer files act as crontab events, control services and execute them at defined time configurated on your correspondent files

-in that case, timer files has configured to execute service <code>minutely</code> and this can modified by your necessities:
+in that case, timer file has configured to execute service <code>minutely</code> and this can modified by your necessities:

 <code>OnCalendar</code> can be modified to <code>hourly</code>, <code>daily</code>, <code>weekly</code>, <code>monthly</code>, <code>yearly</code>